NEW: A mourning march will be held Sunday in place of a planned opposition rally, Russian media reports

 Opposition leader was shot while walking on bridge near Kremlin, authorities say

 Boris Nemtsov criticized elections, Olympics, Putin, Kremlin's Ukraine policies

 Russian opposition leader Boris Nemtsov was shot and killed Friday night in central Moscow, the Investigative Committee of the Russian Federation said in a statement Saturday, prompting immediate speculation from fellow opposition figures that the killing was targeted.

-A deputy prime minister in the late 1990s under President Boris Yeltsin, Nemtsov had been one of current President Vladimir Putin’s most vocal critics.
+Nemtsov, who served in the late 1990s under President Boris Yeltsin, was one of President Vladimir Putin’s most vocal critics.

-Putin quickly condemned the killing of Nemtsov and expressed his condolences to his family, the Kremlin said.
-Putin also ordered three law enforcement agencies to put together a task force to investigate the shooting, Russian news agency Itar-Tass reported.
+Putin quickly condemned the killing and expressed his condolences to his family.
+He also ordered three law enforcement agencies to investigate the shooting, Tass reported.

 A criminal case has been opened for murder and weapons trafficking, the investigative committee said.

 Nemtsov was a top official with the Republican Party of Russia/Party of People’s Freedom, a liberal opposition group.
 He had most recently been critical of the Kremlin’s handling of the Ukraine crisis.